owensnick/owensnick.github.io/_pages/vacancies.md

 This position is part of a Wellcome Collaborator award, collaboration with Michael Imbeault, Cambridge and Timo Otonkoski & Diego Balboa, Helsinki, together with Elisa De Franco and Andrew Hattersley at Exeter.

-Builds of our discovery that primate specific KRAB zinc finger is necessary for pancreas development [medrxiv, accepted Nature Genetics](https://www.medrxiv.org/content/10.1101/2021.08.23.21262262v1).
+Builds of our discovery that primate specific KRAB zinc finger is necessary for pancreas development [now out in Nature Genetics!](https://www.nature.com/articles/s41588-023-01565-x).